The Ultimate One Week Botswana Travel Itinerary | 2026

 The Okavango Delta is the must-visit attraction of Botswana.
 A safari through the Okavango is one of the best things I did on the entire continent.
 It is such a unique and immersive way to experience the wildlife of the African bush.
 In fact, it was so immersive that I experienced a heart-stopping bluff charge from a territorial hippo while I was on the flimsy mokoro.

-To book our adventure, we first headed to the Mokoro Community Trust so that we could book directly with the local guides.
+To book our adventure, we first headed to the Mokoro Community Trust.
+Here we could book directly with the local guides.
 Prices can vary wildly depending on who you book with, so the cheapest way to see the Okavango Delta is go straight to the guides.
-Between the four of us, it cost about $50 each to split the cost, the brunt of which was the transportation to and from the village where we started the mokoro ride.
+Between the four of us, it cost about $50 each to split the cost.
+Surprisingly, the brunt of the price was the taxi to and from the village where we started the mokoro ride.

-It was one of the most peaceful experiences of my life, with only the chirping of birds filling the silence of the African bush.
+It was one of the most peaceful experiences of my life.
+Only the chirping of birds interrupted the silence of the African bush.
 The mokoro glided so smoothly along the water.
 The whole experience was surreal.
 We also spent a couple of hours doing a bush walk, looking for animals on foot.
 We mostly saw hippos from a safe distance, and a handful of wildebeest and various deer species.
 Afterwards, you hop back on the mokoro and journey back to the village of Daunara, and then drive home to Maun.
 My words cannot do this experience justice, but it absolutely needs to be a priority of any trip to Botswana.

 Continue from Maun to Namibia